V1B3hR/nethical/README.md

   Orchestrates multiple best-in-class open-source tools seamlessly.
 Greatly reduces manual, repetitive effort.

 - **Ethical Commitment:**
   Built by an infosec enthusiast with a belief in responsible, principled, and legal cybersecurity.
-With nethical, you are encouraged (and expected!) to act in ways that protect others, respect privacy, and contribute positively to digital ecosystems.
+With nethical, you are encouraged (and expected!) to act in ways that protect others, respect privac[...]

 ---